Every real 3-manifold is real contact: Examples

 \section{Examples}

-This section is a display for the applications of the results we obtained in the previous sections.
-For some basic real 3-manifolds ($\s$ and some lens spaces), we will give equivariant surgery descriptions and provide equivariant contact surgery diagrams in $(S^3,\cst,\xi_{\st})$.
+This section is a display for the applications of the ideas we have harvested in the previous sections.
+For some basic real 3-manifolds ($\s$ and lens spaces), we will give equivariant surgery descriptions and provide equivariant contact surgery diagrams in $(S^3,\cst,\xi_{\st})$.
+Of course, given surgery diagrams for these manifolds we could readily make them equivariant.
+However then we would not have any control on the real structure obtained at the end.
+In this section we turn surgery diagrams into equivariant ones with a careful control on the final real structure.
+For a collection of similar results see \cite{OnOz}.

 Below we use the genus-1 real contact Heegaard decomposition of $(S^3,\cst)$ with the gluing map $\cst= $, with abuse of notation.
 The convexity of the Heegaard surface is guaranteed by \begin{lemma} (a) There is a real contact Heegaard decomposition of $(S^3,\cst,\xi_{\st})$ of genus~1, with the Heegaard map $\cst$. \\ (b) Moreover a parallel copy of the dividing set (which does not satisfy the hypothesis of Lemma~\ref{lerp}) can be realized in a Legendrian way on the Heegaard surface. \end{lemma} \begin{proof} We consider the setup in \cite[Example 4.6.21]{Ge} in the real 3-sphere $\{r_1^2+r_2^2=2\}\in\R^4$ with

 The invariant torus $T:r_1=r_2=1$ of the Hopf vector field is an embedded anti-symmetric Heegaard surface naturally, with the gluing map $\cst$.
 As noted in \cite{Ge}, such a torus is not convex.
 However it can be made convex equivariantly using the equivariant perturbation similar to \cite[Example 4.8.10]{Ge}.
 There the ambient contact space $(T^2\times \R, d\theta/2+z d\varphi)$ can be made real by defining $c'(\theta,\varphi,z)=(-\theta,\varphi,-z)$.
 Now an equivariant neighborhood of the anti-symmetric torus $\{z=0\}$ is equivariantly contactomorphic to an equivariant neighborhood of $T$ via the map $f:\theta=\varphi_1+\varphi_2,\varphi=\varphi_1-\varphi_2,z=r_1^2-1$, i.e. $f$ satisfies $f\circ c_{\st}=c' \circ f$.
 Finally observe that the second characteristic foliation in \cite[Example 4.8.10]{Ge} is $c'$-real when $p=1$ and $q=0$.
 In that (standard) characteristic foliation a knot parallel to the dividing set is Legendrian (see the corresponding figure in \cite{Ge}). \end{proof}